LexiFi/dead_code_analyzer/docs/USAGE.md

 To ease the usage of the tool to only focus on some kinds of reports, 2 options are available :
 - `--nothing` deactivates all the reports.
-One can then selectively activate the ones they are interested in using the corresponding options (see the sections below)
+One can then selectively activate the ones they are interested in using the corresponding options (see the sections below).
+  This is equivalent to `-E nothing -M nothing -T nothing -On nothing -Oa nothing -S -all`.
 - `--all` activates all the reports.
-One can then selectively deactivate the ones they are not interested in using the corresponding options (see the sections below)
+One can then selectively deactivate the ones they are not interested in using the corresponding options (see the sections below).
+  This is equivalent to `-E all -M all -T all -On all -Oa all -S +all`.

 Activating or deactivating a report section actually activates or deactivates some parts of the analysis.
 Therefore, it impacts the cost (memory and time)